zpalmtree/r34-downloader/README.md

 This will download all images with the tag cute_anime_girl to the directory /media/Pictures, if it exists.

+If the directory does not exist, it will fall back to the current directory.

 #### -s / --search
 Lets you search for a tag if you don't know if it exists/the full name.